TARGENE/TMLECLI.jl/docs/src/cli.md

 - `tmle`: To Run TMLE on a dataset (see [tmle command](@ref)).
 - `sieve-variance-plateau`: To correct the variance of an estimator for non i.i.d data via [Sieve Variance Plateau](https://biostats.bepress.com/ucbbiostat/paper322/) (see [sieve-variance-plateau command](@ref)).
 - `make-summary`: Combines multiple outputs from a `tmle` run into one output file (see [make-summary command](@ref))

-### tmle command

-Arguments:

-- dataset: A dataset either in .csv or .arrow format
-- estimands: A file containing a serialized Configuration object.
-- estimators: A custom julia file containing the estimators to use.
-Several examples are provided [here](https://github.com/TARGENE/TargetedEstimation.jl/estimators-configs).
-Alternatively, to point to any of them, the name of the file can be supplied without the ".jl" extension. (e.g. "superlearning").

-Options:

-- -v, --verbosity: Verbosity level.
-- -o, --outputs: Ouputs to be generated.
-- --chunksize <100::Int>: Results are written in batches of size chunksize.
-- -r, --rng <123::Int>: Random seed (Only used for estimands ordering at the moment).
-- -c, --cache-strategy: Caching Strategy for the nuisance functions, any of ("release-unusable", "no-cache", "max-size").

-Flags:

-- -s, --sort-estimands: Sort estimands to minimize cache usage.
-A brute force approach will be used, resulting in exponentially long sorting time (Only appropriate for small number of estimands).